koreo-dev/koreo.dev/docs/getting-started/tooling-installation.md

 pip install koreo
 ```

-This will place `koreo-ls` and `koreo-inspector` executables in your system
+This will place `koreo-ls` and `koreo` executables in your system path.
+You can
-path.
+verify this by running `koreo -h`.

 :::note
 Koreo Developer Tooling requires a minimum of Python 3.13, meaning pip will not